-Arguably the most popular model of hybrid 3D-printed firearms is the FGC-9 ("F\\k Gun Control 9mm") and its variants.
-The FGC-9 is a semi-automatic pistol-caliber carbine designed by Jacob Duygu, under the pseudonym JStark1809.28 Its design is based on an earlier 3D-printed gun-the Shuty AP-9, designed by "Derwood"--and heralded as a major improvement.
+Arguably the most popular model of hybrid 3D-printed firearms is the FGC-9 ("F\\k Gun Control 9mm"b) and its variants.
+The FGC-9 is a semi-automatic pistol-caliber carbine designed by Jacob Duygu, under the pseudonym JStark1809.28 Its design is based on an earlier 3D-printed gun-the Shuty AP-9, designed by "Derwood"-and heralded as a major improvement.
 Whereas the Shuty AP-9 relies on several factory-made or extensively machined parts (such as the barrel) that pose a challenge to would-be builders in jurisdictions that regulate and restrict such components or those without access to a machining workshop, none of the FGC-9 components are regulated in Europe.
 The approximately 20 percent of the design that is made of metal (comprising the pressurebearing parts such as the bolt and barrel) can be fashioned from readily available material sourced from a hardware store.
-Unlike most other instructional guides for 3DPF, the FGC-9 was explicitly designed with non-American audiences in mind; the meticulous b The name of the gun has been censored by this publication.

-step-by-step instructional guide uses the metric standard.
+Unlike most other instructional guides for 3DPF, the FGC-9 was explicitly designed with non-American audiences in mind; the meticulous step-by-step instructional guide uses the metric standard.